 1.)
-Keep leaves of new clones moist because clones loves misty conditions (especially the first week after taking a cutting)
+Keep the leaves of each new clone gently moist – clones love misty conditions (especially the first week after taking a cutting)

-Most domes have vents to let them expell extra air, and you will want to open them if it starts looking too misty in there!
+Most domes have vents to let them expel extra air, and you will want to open them if it starts looking too misty in there!

 2.)
-Give clones a little something extra to help make roots
+Give each clone a little something extra to help make roots

-In addition to cloning gel or powder, some growers recommend to spray the leaves with a very mild nutrient solution, as the clones can absorb a tiny bit of nutrients through their leaves.
+In addition to cloning gel or powder, some growers recommend spraying the leaves with a very mild nutrient solution, as the clones can absorb a tiny bit of nutrients through their leaves.

 Cannabis growers may also add a small amount of …